RedVoxInc/redvox-python-sdk/README.md

 ## Changelog

+### 3.0.0a21 (2020-11)

+* Add setters for all sub-messages

+### 3.0.0a20 (2020-11-16)

+* Add support for downloading API M data from cloud servers
+* Optimize data download using a custom work-stealing process pool
+* Standardize CLI

 ### 3.0.0a19 (2020-11-10)

-* fixed bug with recalculating metadata of stations
+* Fixed bug with recalculating metadata of stations

 ### 3.0.0a18 (2020-11-09)